sjnakib/portfolio-v3/specification.md

   - Short description (1-2 lines max)
   - Technologies used (as small badges)
   - "View Details" link/button
-- Filter tabs above grid: All, Web Development, UI/UX Designs, Mobile Apps
+- Filter tabs above grid: All, Web Development, UI/UX, Academic
 - Subtle hover effects on cards with elevation change

-#### Design Highlights Section
+#### Academic Highlights Section
-- Visual gallery of key UI/UX design projects
+- Visual timeline of key academic achievements
-- Featured case studies with thumbnails
+- BRAC University degree with GPA highlight
-- Design process highlights and key outcomes
+- Any significant research or publications summarized (1-2 max)
-- "View All Designs" link to designs page
+- "Learn More" link to academic page

 #### Brief About Section
 - 2-3 sentence personal introduction
-- Emphasis on professional development and design expertise
+- Emphasis on combined academic and practical expertise
 - Link to full About page

 #### Contact CTA